 - Need to improve your squat, lunge, deadlift, sprint or vertical jump?
 Do the following sequence twice each day for 2 weeks, then retest the exercise you’re trying to improve.
 Your performance will definitely go up!

-The following Ultimate Glute Development sequence requires a mini-band.
+The following Ultimate Gluteal Development sequence requires a mini-band.
 I use the bands made by Perform Better, which can be found at this Amazon link.
 Most females should start with a yellow mini-band; males can start with a green.
 The key is to progress the band tension as your strength improves.

-Here’s the Ultimate Glute Development sequence, a collection of my favorite glute-building exercises, all crammed into a 7-minute drill.
+Here’s the Ultimate Gluteal Development sequence, a collection of my favorite glute-building exercises, all crammed into a 7-minute drill.
 Do this sequence at least once per day (preferably twice), at the beginning of your regular workouts or as a stand-alone drill.

 I highly recommend you make this a foundational activation sequence for you and your clients, for years to come.